DigitalQuinn/InfosecCompilation/README.md

   * [Wordpress Exploit Framework](https://github.com/rastating/wordpress-exploit-framework) - Ruby framework for developing and using modules which aid in the penetration testing of WordPress powered websites and systems.
   * [WPSploit](https://github.com/espreto/wpsploit) - Exploit WordPress-powered websites with Metasploit.

+#### Extensions
+- [AutoScanWithBurp](https://bitbucket.org/clr2of8/autoscanwithburp/src/master/) — Extension to perform automated & authenticated scans against URLS
+- [OAuthScan](https://github.com/PortSwigger/oauth-scan) - Burp Suite Extension written in Java with the aim to provide some automatic security checks

 ## Resource Development Tools
+Creating, purchasing, or compromising resources that can be used to support targeting

 ### Pentesting OS Distributions
 * [ArchStrike](https://archstrike.org/) - Arch GNU/Linux repository for security professionals and enthusiasts.